 Many Chicago residents head online when decorating a new pad or sprucing up their places.
 You can find some of the best deals on homewares and furnishings at brick-and-mortar stores around the Illinois capital.
-The next time you’re looking to save money on home furnishings and decor, make sure you hit up some of the following five hidden gems for home shopping.
+There are lots of ways to spend money, for example click compare energy prices to see if you can switch to save, and the next time you’re looking to save money on home furnishings and decor, make sure you hit up some of the following five hidden gems for home shopping.

 Randolph Street Market: Year-Round Vintage Market